_ Completed Application for Degree and turned it into Registrar's Office

 Apply for your Degree or Certificate

-If you expect to complete all graduation requirements in December 2016 but desire to participate in one of the May 2016 ceremonies, you should apply for your degree and submit an Appeal form with it by Wednesday, April 6 at the Registrar's Office.
+If you expect to complete all graduation requirements in December 2018 but desire to participate in one of the May 2018 ceremonies, you should apply for your degree and submit an Appeal form with it by Wednesday, April 4 at the Registrar's Office.
 All forms are available in the Registrar's office.
+Students should be aware that the Diploma Name entered on the application is the name that will appear in the Commencement program.

 It is important that you report any change in address to the Office of the Registrar.
 There is a form which must be completed and signed for change in Permanent address, and a change in your Local address can be reported through Your Connection.
-If you wish your diploma sent to an address other than your Permanent/Local address, you must see Degree Audit Clerk Jennifer Szymanski in the Registrar's Office prior to Commencement.
+If you wish your diploma sent to an address other than your Permanent/Local address, you must see the Registrar prior to Commencement.

 When will tickets be available?